morganc20/seng-550-final-project/finalReport.md

 Ayo

 ### What are you proposing?
-We propose a multi-model machine learning pipeline that:
-- Combines multiple algorithms (e.g., Naive Bayes, Random Forest, Logistic Regression, Transformer-based models) to enhance robustness and accuracy.
-- Integrates text preprocessing, feature engineering, and auxiliary metadata for richer representations.
-- Ensures extensibility and reproducibility, allowing for continuous improvement and adaptation to new data.
-- Validates performance using rigorous metrics (accuracy, precision, recall, F1, AUC) and cross-validation.
+We propose to build and test 4 different machine learning models for sentiment analysis on amazon reviews.
+Each model will integrate text preprocessing and feature engineering.
+We will validate the performance of each model using rigorous metrics including accuracy, precision, recall, F1 and AUC.
+At the end of this report we hope to determine the model most effective for sentiment analysis on Amazon reviews.
+We will use source our data from an Amazon S3 bucket and transfer the data to the model using Spark.

 ### Main Findings